SilverfoxSystems/Hyper/README.md

 but you can use other ways to input numbers, for example: to get the value of 0.125 into a Hyper, use

-Dim h1 as New Hyper(0, -1) 'same as New Hyper(-1, 0), doesn't matter in which order exponents are passed.
-Both exponents(lowest and highest) can be positive or negative. h1(0) = 125 h1 /= 1000
+`Dim h1 as New Hyper(0, -1)` is the same as `New Hyper(-1, 0)`, it doesn't matter in which order exponents are passed.
+Both exponents (lowest and highest) can be positive or negative. h1(0) = 125 h1 /= 1000
 '/// or   r& = h1.Divide(1000, precision)